Abdelrahman-Abdou/Weather-Journal-App/weather journal project/README.md

 ## Description

-This project is
+This project is a Javascript web app.
 It's an asynchronous web app that compine data from OpenWeatherMap Api and client side (browser)HTML forms to create a web app that records a weather journal for users.

 ## Instructions
 To get started the project: